Chatham Islands: External transport

-Internal
+Internal transport

 Boats are used to transport people between the islands.
-In 1902 four people lost their lives when the whaling boat they were sailing on from Pitt Island to Owenga.

-On 17 July 1931, 11 people drowned when the 36 ft long cutter-rigged launch Te Aroha sunk during a storm while sailing the 24 mi from Kaingaroa to Owenga while transporting people to play in a football match.
+In 1902 four people lost their lives when the whaling boat they were sailing on from Pitt Island to Ōwenga sank in the Pitt Strait.
+On 17 July 1931, 11 people drowned when the 36 ft long cutter-rigged launch Te Aroha sunk during a storm while sailing the 24 mi from Kaingaroa to Ōwenga while transporting people to play in a football match.
 No bodies were ever found, only a severed hand.
 To date this has been the greatest single maritime loss of people on the islands.
 Lost were Bishop Ashton, Taaka Ngata, B. Remi, H. Stone, brothers Joseph and William Paynter, brothers Edward, Michael and Waiti Thompson, James Whaitirl and Ririmu Wiki.
 Up until the late 1960s boats were also regularly used to connect the settlements on the edges of the Te Whanga Lagoon.